raspberrypilearning/cress-egg-heads/README.md

 Disconnect the keyboard first and with one final check of the camera preview, remove the monitor cable from the Raspberry Pi without moving anything.  *That is now it*.  **Do not touch for 7 days**.
 A quick visual check that everything is still okay is the red LED on the camera board.
 If that goes off one of two things has happened.
 Either the time lapse recording has finished after 7 days of elapsed time or something has gone wrong, loss of power for example.
 So a quick glance at the red LED every now and again is sensible.

-##Letting the cress grow and looking after it
+##Step 6: Letting the cress grow and looking after it

 The main priority now is to avoid touching or moving anything to ensure the final time lapse film will look good.